At Home With - Antonia Magor

-My background was initially in fashion and art, I worked in Italy and Paris before coming to London and it was there that my passion for health really started to really develop.
+My background is in fashion and art, I worked in Italy and Paris before coming to London and it was there that my passion for health really started to really develop.
 I loved my role within the creative side of the industry but I felt that the pressures and misrepresentations were really unhealthy.
 I left my role as a stylist and started my studies in nutrition.
-I adored studying and had a thirst to learn more which took me to the States to experience a different approach, before returning to start my practice here in London.
+I adored studying and had a thirst to learn more which took me to the States to experience a different approach, before returning to start my practice in London.

 I now see individuals and work with them one-on-one to reach their health goals or as part of their medical treatment from my clinic on Harley Street.
-I tend to work with a lot of young professionals and I find it hugely rewarding to be able to do what I do.
+I work with a lot of young professionals and I find it hugely rewarding to be able to do what I do.